3DBAG/3dbag-docs/docs/en/delivery/ifc.md

 Since 3DBAG version 2025.09.03 we offer an experimental IFC version of the 3DBAG data.
 This is IFC version 4.3 provided in the IFC STEP-file format (ISO 10303-21) with the `.ifc` extension.

-Note: To download multiple 3DBAG tiles in IFC format, please refer to [this script](https://github.com/3DBAG/3dbag-scripts/blob/main/tile_download.py).
+Note: To automatically download multiple 3DBAG tiles in IFC format, please refer to [this script](https://github.com/3DBAG/3dbag-scripts/blob/main/tile_download.py).